 - Friendship: Couples who have a strong friendship have staying power.
 They not only love each other but genuinely like each other as people.
 They enjoy hanging out together.
 They might even consider each other their “best friend.”

-- Avoidance of the “Horsemen of the Apocalypse”: This is a term coined by couples researcher, John Gottman,PhD, who claims to be able to predict divorce with incredible accuracy.
+- Avoidance of the “Horsemen of the Apocalypse”: This is a term coined by couples researcher, John Gottman,PhD, who is able to predict divorce with incredible accuracy.
 His “four horsemen of the apocalypse” are criticism, contempt, defensiveness and stonewalling.
-The more these behaviors occur in a relationship, the more it is damaged.
+Work hard to avoid these behaviors to minimize damaging the relationship.